mrexodia/vision-server/README.md

 # Apple OCR Server

-A simple HTTP server for macOS that analyzes images using Apple's Vision framework.
-Upload an image and receive comprehensive analysis including text recognition, face detection, barcodes, object classification, and more.
+A pure HTTP API server for macOS that analyzes images using Apple's Vision framework.
+Upload an image and receive comprehensive analysis including text recognition, face detection, barcodes, and object classification.

 ## Features